pjha2908-ad/kernel_prog/README.md

   <tr>
     <td>IRQF_PROBE_SHARED</td>
     <td></td>
-    <td><b>IRQF_PROBE_SHARED<b> is a specialized interrupt flag used by drivers that perform IRQ probing<br>
-      (automatic detection of interrupt lines) on devices that share an interrupt line with other hardware.<br>
-      Tells the kernel that the driver is willing to share the interrupt line even during the sensitive probing<br>
+    <td><b>IRQF_PROBE_SHARED<b> is a specialized interrupt flag used by drivers that perform IRQ probing (automatic detection of interrupt lines) on devices that share an interrupt line with other hardware.
+Tells the kernel that the driver is willing to share the interrupt line even during the sensitive probing phase.
-      phase.
 It allows the probe to proceed even if the IRQ is already in use by another "shareable" driver.
     </td>
   </tr>

   <tr>
     <td>IRQF_PERCPU</td>
     <td></td>
-    <td><b>IRQF_PERCPU</b> is a specialized interrupt flag used to indicate that a specific interrupt<br>
-      line is private to each CPU core.
+    <td><b>IRQF_PERCPU</b> is a specialized interrupt flag used to indicate that a specific interrupt line is private to each CPU core.
     </td>
   </tr>